gabrielmossini/gabrielmossini/README.md

-- 👋 Hi, I’m Gabriel Mossini
+## 👋 Hi
-- 👀 This is my portfolio i hope you like it
+ My name is Gabriel Mossini

-- 🌱 I’m currently learning C++
+ I'm a first-year Computer Science studente at FEMA (FUNDAÇÃO EDUCACIONAL DO MUNICIPIO DE ASSIS) and this is my portfolio hope you like it.

-- 💞️ I’m a First-Year Computer Science student
+ Currently I'm seeking for a internship.
+Always open to new challenges and ready to face changes.

-- 📫 To reach me here's Linkedin account: https://www.linkedin.com/in/gabrielmossini/
+📫 To reach me here's [Linkedin](https://www.linkedin.com/in/gabrielmossini/) account.